 - Your 30’s: The skin starts losing volume and elasticity as collagen production in the dermis slows down.
 Fine lines begin to appear on your forehead, near your eyes, nose and on the sides of your lips.
 The upper lip also becomes thinner and the skin becomes paler.

 - Your 40’s: Lips lose volume, and the fine lines turn into wrinkles.
 Folds in the skin become deeper and the skin continues to lose elasticity and volume.

-- Sun Damage: The UV rays from the sun damage the elastic fibres called elastin in the skin.
+- Sun Damage: The UV rays from the sun damages the elastic fibres called elastin present in the skin.
 The skin starts to bruise and tear more easily along with taking more time to heal.
 Long term exposure also causes hyperpigmentation and some skin lesions.
 Sun exposure is also the cause of many forms of skin cancers.
 It is by and by the greatest culprit behind skin ageing.